‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 #10: Tesla FSD Computer

-Even at that time Munro said that this circuit board seems like it is built for an F-35 fighter jet, and at the time Tesla was using the Nvidia self-driving supercomputer but they had already started building their own FSD chip which is way beyond anything the Nvidia / HW 2.5 computer is capable of.
+Even at that time, Munro said that this circuit board seemed like it was built for an F-35 fighter jet, and at the time Tesla was using the Nvidia self-driving supercomputer but they had already started building their own FSD chip which was way beyond anything the Nvidia / HW 2.5 computer is capable of.

 Tesla FSD Computer (HW 3.0).